Methods: Measuring Health

 As with sampling, both random and systematic errors may occur (see Chapter 5 on sampling errors).
 Random errors are like noise in the system: they have an inconsistent effect.
 If large numbers of observations are made, random errors should average to zero, because (being random) some readings overestimate and some underestimate.
 They can occur for lots of reasons: a buzzing mosquito distracted Dr. Rao when he took Julie’s blood pressure; you can’t really recall how bad your pain was last Tuesday, and so on.
 Random errors are detected by testing the RELIABILITY of a measurement.

-Systematic errors fall in a particular direction and are likely due to a specific cause.
-Errors that fall in one direction (I do tend to exaggerate my athletic prowess…) bias or distort a measurement and reduce its VALIDITY.
+Systematic errors in a measurement consistently distort the scores in a particular direction and are likely due to a specific cause.
+Errors that fall in one direction (I do tend to exaggerate my athletic prowess…) bias a measurement and reduce its VALIDITY.
 These distinctions are illustrated in Figure 6.7, using the metaphor of target shooting that was introduced in Chapter 5: a wide dispersion of bullets indicates unreliability, whereas off-centre shooting indicates bias or poor validity.

 Reliability